 Unless you’ve stumbled across a snake nest or surprised a snake in the brush, many snakes are not aggressive if you’re just observing them from a safe distance. (kind of like alligators!)
 This salt dough snake sensory activity is a GREAT way to help kids identify snake species at home!

 Venomous vs. Poisonous – You may have heard people talk about poisonous snakes but there is no such thing.
 Poisonous infers that if you ingest it you will be poisoned.
 Snakes (some) secret venom thus are venomous.
+A slight semantic that bothers some people, but important to note the difference nonetheless!

 **NUMBER ONE RULE**: